 Writing a VBA procedure to run whenever a workbook open is opened may be a good workaround.

 For the NOW function we could use:

 Private Sub Workbook_Open() Range("A1").Value = Time End Sub

 Private Sub Workbook_Open() Range("A1").Value = Date End Sub

 How often do we need a new random number after each recalculation?
 Almost never.
-Which means the RAND and RANDBETWEEN functions are probably not required most of the time.
+Which means the RAND, RANDBETWEEN and RANDARRAY functions are probably not required most of the time.
 In most circumstances hard coding the value would be a suitable option.
 However, if we do require a new random number we could use a VBA function to generate it based on the click of a button on the opening of the workbook.